whblondeau/json-declarative-tools/jn-path/README.md

-## JSNPath
+## JNPath

 This specification tries to strike a helpful balance between the immense utility, power, and  apparently forbidding complexity of XPath on the one hand, and the familiarity of JSON notation on the other.
 The end result, of course, is neither as powerful as XPath nor as immediately familiar as Javascript's Object and Array syntax, or Python's corresponding Dictionary and List.

 ----
-### JSNPath is different from XPath
+### JNPath is different from XPath

-There is no way JSNPath is ever going to have the same analytical or expressive power as XPath.
+There is no way JNPath is ever going to have the same analytical or expressive power as XPath.
 That's a feature, not a bug: as good as XPath is, it became pretty heavyweight.
-Capabilities, features, and syntax of JSNPath will be chosen based on the following criteria:
+Capabilities, features, and syntax of JNPath will be chosen based on the following criteria:

   - Is this feature genuinely useful in real-world cases?